based on 6 nights & selected experiences

 * Pricing is a guideline only and excludes special offers.
 Travel over peak periods (e.g. Christmas, New Year and other public vacations) can affect prices considerably, as can exchange rates, flight class and room type.

 Admire the other-worldly landscapes of remote Northern Iceland

-Explore the picturesque city of Reykjavik and discover its charming colourful buildings
+Explore the picturesque city of Reykjavik and discover its charming colorful buildings

 Marvel at some of Iceland's most iconic sights in the renowned Golden Circle

-With snorkelling or hiking in the summer and snowshoeing or hunting for the Northern Lights in the winter, this is the ideal year-round itinerary
+With snorkeling or hiking in the summer and snowshoeing or hunting for the Northern Lights in the winter, this is the ideal year-round itinerary